FisherRF: Active View Selection and Uncertainty Quantification for Radiance Fields using Fisher Information: Technical Approach

 \section{Technical Approach}

-In this section, we first introduce the background knowledge of volumetric rendering in Sec.~\ref{sec:background-render}, which radiance field models, including our backbone model 3D Gaussian Splatting and Plenoxel, are widely used.
-We then introduce how we use Fisher Information in Sec.~\ref{sec:fisher-render}.
+In this section, we first introduce how we use Fisher Information in Sec.~\ref{sec:fisher-render}.
 By leveraging Fisher Information, we demonstrate how to select the next best view and next best batch of views in Sec.~\ref{sec:nbvs} and Sec.~\ref{sec:batch}.
+We then extend our method to large-scale scenes with active mapping.
 Finally, we showcase that our method could quantify the pixel-wise uncertainties in Sec.~\ref{sec:pixel-uncern}.